kescardoso/kescardoso/README.md

 - 👩🏼‍💻 **Working on:** `open-source projects as an intern at MLH.`
 - 🛠 **Looking to collaborate on:** `An awesome Fintech and/or Cryptocurrency project.`
 - 📚 **Learning:** `Javascript and jQuery, and how to ace online karaoke.`
-- 🦩 **Fun fact:** `I'm Italian-Brazilian from France with a Canadian-English accent.
+- 🦩 **Fun fact:** `I'm an Italian-Brazilian from France with a Canadian-English accent.
 I gave up placing where I come from.`

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=kescardoso&theme=onedark&show_icons=true&hide=issues&count_private=true)